EdmundGoodman/edmundgoodman.github.io/content/posts/update_bot.md

 date: 2024-10-27T11:08:46Z
 ---

 `uv` is great!
-But it is not supported by Dependabot yet.
+Unfortunately, it is not supported by Dependabot yet.
 I built a simple GitHub Actions workflow to act as a stop-gap until support is added.

 <!--more-->